OlhaAD/Analysis_And_Prediction_Of_Lottery_Mega_Millions/README.md

 # Analysis_And_Prediction_Of_Lottery_Mega_Millions
-Analysis and Prediction of Lottery Number Frequencies Using Machine Learning Models
+Analysis and Prediction of Lottery Number Frequencies in "Mega Millions" Using Trend Analysis and Polynomial Regression

 This project is available in several languages: